leecher1337/thinkpad-Lx30-ec/doc/battery.md

 - Go to state 12 in byte 1 (0x0C)
 - Have bit 5 and 6 enabled in byte 2 (0x60).
-- Ensure that state 12 runs, so bit 0 cleard in byte 3, but keep BIOS date/time set enabled (0x02)
+- Ensure that state 12 runs, so bit 0 cleared in byte 3, but keep BIOS date/time set enabled (0x02)

 So we can simply write these bytes to the state machine field and have a temporary patch for an inserted battery.